Mature Masculine

 The present moment is the only place anything actually happens.
 The past exists as memory, the future as imagination—both are mental activities happening now.

-This doesn't mean you stop planning or learning from experience.
-You do those things from presence rather than anxiety.
+This doesn't mean we stop planning or learning from experience.
+We do those things from presence rather than anxiety.
 Thoughts and memory become tools, not captors.

-Presence changes your relationship to time itself.
+Presence changes our relationship to time itself.
 Minutes stop racing or dragging.
 Life feels fuller in each passing moment.

 The Shadows of Presence